The vision I’ve imagined for my time here is pretty simple.

 I want to show up to life with all of the bravery and loveliness I can muster in service of making the world a slightly brighter and more beautiful place.
 That’s it, that’s all.

-Perhaps it’s not particularly revolutionary, but taking a sacred stand for your truth on a regular basis is never a walk in the park with ice cream cones and butterflies.
+Perhaps it’s not particularly revolutionary, but taking a sacred stand for your truth on a regular basis can be easier said than done.

 Being the fallible and fragile human that I am, it’s infinitely easy to lapse into that place of fear, scarcity, and self-doubt where the efforts to bring my vision to life can seem either downright futile or overly indulgent.
 And it doesn’t take long before I can start sliding down that slippery slope of comparison and inadequacy, incessantly worrying about judgment from others.

 At this point I’ve gotten pretty damn good at talking myself down from the ledge before I jump back into that safe place where I’m not constantly being called upon to be more visible and vulnerable.
 Yet, I’d be lying if I said that I don’t still struggle with being wholly seen in my raw authenticity.
 So it’s really become a matter of deciding over and over again that love is bigger than fear and entirely trusting that my message can serve as medicine for others.

 Enter in the MANIFESTO OF A SUPERNOVA.
 It’s at once a soulful statement of intent, a daily affirmation, and a declaration of devotion.
 And it never fails to drop me fully and firmly back into my message and mission in rapid-fire time:

 Now more than ever, the world urgently needs more women who are awakened, enlivened, and emboldened.